svtsv01/qudit/TUTORIAL.md

 TODO:

 - [ ] Does the dimension needs to be specified even if it is evident from the qudit it is applied on?
+Yes they should be specific

 ### Qudit Pauli-$Z$ Gate (`quditZGate`):